Empty Dock? What To Do With It…

 1. Create the perfect oasis on the water.

-Sitting by the water is sure to provide a calming effect on just about anyone.
-Find a few Teak wood Adirondack chairs, add a couple of outdoor pillows, and venture down your dock with a blanket and drink in hand.
-It makes for the perfect morning, afternoon, or evening.
+Sitting by the water has a soothing effect on nearly everyone.
+Grab a couple of teak wood Adirondack chairs, add some cozy outdoor pillows, and head down to your dock with a blanket and a drink in hand.
+It’s the perfect way to spend a morning, afternoon, or evening.

 2. A spot to stay warm and enjoy the water.

-Safely combine a fire pit and a patio heater for an outside living space, allowing you to evenings on the dock throughout the year.
-A traditional fire pit or a more modern propane-powered pit offer warmth and entertainment on an empty dock.
-Be sure to bring down your favorite warm or iced drink, weather dependent, and sip along the water in the warmth.
+Safely combine a fire pit and a patio heater to create a year-round outdoor living space, making it easy to enjoy evenings on the dock no matter the season.
+Whether you choose a traditional fire pit or a modern propane-powered version, both offer warmth and entertainment for your empty dock.
+Don’t forget to bring your favorite warm or iced drink, depending on the weather, and relax by the water in comfort.

 3. Add a basic watercraft rack.

-Looking for a convenient storage area for your kayak, paddleboard, or wakeboard?
-Build a custom rack or purchase online or your local boating supply shop.
-Not only will the rack keep your equipment and watercrafts safe, but it will also offer easy accessibility for your crew members seeking some adventure.
+Need a convenient storage solution for your kayak, paddleboard, or wakeboard?
+You can either build a custom rack or buy one from an online store or your local boating supply shop.
+A rack not only keeps your equipment and watercraft safe but also provides easy access for your crew when they’re ready for some adventure.

 4. Design an outdoor dining space.

-Placing an outdoor table on your empty dock makes for a nice dining ambiance along the waterfront.
-Set up a Teak wood table and chairs and utilize the space for casual or fine waterfront dining.
-Table for two…yes, please!
+Adding an outdoor table to your empty dock creates a charming dining setting by the water.
+Set up a teak wood table and chairs to enjoy casual or more refined waterfront dining.
+A table for two?
+Absolutely!

 5. Make use of the storage space.

-Invest in a dock storage bin in which you can store all your life jackets, spare dock bumpers, towels, water toys, tackle boxes, and more.
-The convenience of having all your goodies on the dock will save you time and energy – allowing for more waterfront and in-water activities.
+Invest in a dock storage bin to keep your life jackets, spare dock bumpers, towels, water toys, tackle boxes, and more neatly stored.
+Having everything you need right on the dock saves you time and effort, giving you more opportunities to enjoy waterfront and in-water activities.

 6. Enhance the fun with an inflatable trampoline.